Getting Bred: Thomas gifts Saints Air Jordan 11s

-METAIRIE, La. -- Not only is Michael Thomas about to wipe guys like Marvin Harrison and Randy Moss out of the NFL record books.
-He's also making a run at Santa Claus.
+METAIRIE, La. -- Not only is Michael Thomas about to wipe guys such as Marvin Harrison and Randy Moss out of the NFL record books.
+But he's also making a run at Santa Claus.

 So @CantGuardMike gifted every teammate a pair of Air Jordan 11 "Bred" for Christmas! 🎅— New Orleans Saints (@Saints) December 19, 2019